-- Use of Trust Anchors, either explicitly configured or using third party providers - -A DNS resource record store that contains SEP keys for one or more zones. - Two initiatives exist to provide these Trust Anchor Repositories. - -for TLDs - -for TLDs and other zones - Note: this is our interpretation of the current situation, and does not necessarily reflect the position of the parties involved.
+- Use of Trust Anchors, either explicitly configured or using third party providers - -A DNS resource record store that contains SEP keys for one or more zones. - Two initiatives exist to provide these Trust Anchor Repositories. - -for TLDs - -for other domains - Note: this is our interpretation of the current situation, and does not necessarily reflect the position of the parties involved.